 Some beekeepers, under the guise of “natural beekeeping” allow their colonies to swarm simply because it is the natural thing for bees to do.
 Remember, a swarm is not a bad thing, in terms of nature and the survival of bees.
-Indeed, it is generally a "show of strength".
-It is certainly natural process.
+Indeed, it is generally a “show of strength” and certainly a natural process.

-Allowing bees to swarm from colonies located in the countryside is one thing, but it does present some issues the urban beekeeper will want to keep in mind.
+Allowing bees to swarm from colonies in the countryside is one thing, but it does present issues the urban beekeeper will want to keep in mind.

 The first thing to consider is that approximately just one in six swarms survive.
-If a person is trying to “help the bees” via backyard beekeeping, they may be better off to split the colony and increase to two hives.
+If a person is trying to “help the bees” via backyard beekeeping, they may be better off splitting the colony and increasing it to two hives.

 The time for swarm prevention is during your spring inspections.
-At this time you will want to provide additional room (as required) to make sure the colony does not get congested.
+At this time you will want to provide additional room, as required, to make sure the colony does not get congested.
 You can do this by adding new frames (or bars in a top bar) to enlarge the brood chamber and provide more storage space for the growing colony.
-In a Langstroth hive, you can add an extra box to create more space as well.
+In a Langstroth hive, you can add an extra box to create more space.

-You may also want to increase ventilation by opening up your screened bottom board (just a bit, if night time temperatures remain cool) or propping up the inner cover slightly.
+You may also want to increase ventilation by opening your screened bottom board (just a bit, if nighttime temperatures remain cool) or propping up the inner cover slightly.
 Relieving the feeling of congestion by creating more space and improving ventilation will go a long way towards preventing the colony from swarming.

 You have just reversed the hive and created a lot more space while doing so.

-If the hive only consists of two boxes , simply reverse them by placing the top hive body onto the spare bottom board, followed by the bottom hive body.
+If the hive only comprises two boxes, simply reverse them by placing the top hive body onto the spare bottom board, followed by the bottom hive body.

 If you have more than one hive, clean off the bottom board left over from the first hive and move on to your next colony.

 If the colony is large and has filled out seven or eight frames in the bottom hive body, you can also “prime” the hive body above it by pulling a couple of frames of brood from the outside edges of the brood nest and moving them to the box above.
-You should only do this if temperatures are mild, as cold night time temperatures will cause the bees to tightly cluster which may result in the nurse bees abandoning the brood that you pulled up into the next box.
+You should only do this if temperatures are mild, as cold night-time temperatures will cause the bees to tightly cluster which may cause the nurse bees to abandon the brood you pulled up into the next box.
 That brood will then likely be lost in the cold temperatures.

 Splitting a Hive

 Sometimes a beekeeper won’t notice a colony is preparing to swarm until it’s too late.
 It happens to all of us at some point.
-You will read in various places that removing the queen cells can help stop a colony from swarming, but the reality is that once a colony has made up its mind to swarm there is little a beekeeping can do.
+You will read in various places that removing the queen cells can help stop a colony from swarming, but once a colony has decided to swarm there is little a beekeeping can do.

 Create an artificial swarm.

-Find the queen, remove the frame (or comb in a top bar hive) that she is on and place her in a new hive.
-Then add an additional frame of brood and a frame of stores to the new hive.
+Find the queen, remove the frame (or comb in a top bar hive) she is on, and place her in a new hive.
+Then add a frame of brood and a frame of stores to the new hive.